HOW AIRFLARE WORKS

 Who should have AirFlare?

-Our vision of 100% Found speaks to our desire to create a search solution which is low cost, reliable, simple to use and accessible to everyone who likes to venture outside – from the casual weekend warrior to the most extreme adventurer regardless the outdoor activity of choice.
+Our vision of 100% Found speaks to our desire to create a search solution which is low cost, reliable, simple to use and accessible to everyone who likes to venture outside – from the casual weekend warrior to the most extreme adventurer regardless the outdoor activity.

 How much does AirFlare cost?

-Less than the cost of a cup of coffee per month.
-We wouldn’t be delivering on the promise of safety technology built into every mobile phone if it wasn’t affordable enough for everyone.
+About the cost of a coffee per year.
+We wouldn’t be delivering on the promise of safety technology built into every mobile phone if it wasn’t affordable for everyone.
 Our intent will always be to keep the cost of AirFlare as low as possible.
-If cost is a barrier for you, your family, or team, let us know and we’ll do our best to make it available to you.

-Our desire also is to keep AirFlare Search Technology free for the men and women who volunteer their time and put themselves in harm’s way to keep us all safe in the wilderness.
-We do not charge Search and Rescue teams for our search technology.
-Our revenue is generated solely from AirFlare app subscriptions, and your subscription helps us sustain this model.
+Also, AirFlare is free to the men and women who volunteer their time and put themselves in harm’s way to keep us all safe in the outdoors.
+We do not charge Search and Rescue teams for either our search technology, or for AirFlare on their own phones.
+Our revenue is generated from AirFlare app subscriptions from adventurers, and your subscription helps us sustain this model.

 Is AirFlare easy to set up and use?

-Yes, AirFlare setup can be completed in 3 minutes or less.
-After download, a simple 5 question registration and subscription process assigns your phone a unique Search ID and creates a profile providing critical information to search teams in the event you ever need to be found.
+AirFlare is downloaded from iOS or Android app stores.
+A simple 4 question registration process assigns your phone a unique Search ID and creates a profile providing critical information to Search and Rescue in the event you ever need help.
 That’s it!
 You don’t even need to remember to open the AirFlare app before you venture out.
-So long as your phone’s Wi-Fi and Bluetooth remain enabled, your phone is discoverable by a search team looking for you using AirFlare Search Technology.
+So long as your phone’s Wi-Fi and Bluetooth remain enabled, your phone is discoverable by a search team using AirFlare Search Technology.

 Can I use AirFlare to call for help?